Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

 This example prompts the following definition \cite{pom}.

 \begin{definition} A system given by the kernel of a differential operator is said to admit a vector potential if it equals the image of some differential operator. \end{definition}

-The primary goal of these lectures is to prove that the converse of the above propo- sition is also true, that a distributed system in $\Dr$ or $\Cinf$ is controllable if and only if it admits a vector potential.
-This result is also true for some other spaces of distributions, with a more careful definition of controllability described in the appendix below.\\

-{\it Thus, the notion of a controllable system provides the answer to the question posed in ($\ast$).}\\

-The argument depends upon the answers to the solvability question we started our discussion with.
-We therefore first summarise these classical results due to Malgrange \cite{m1,m2} and Palamodov \cite{p}; they describe the $A$-module structure of some important spaces of distributions. \\
+The primary goal of these notes is to prove that the converse of the above proposition is also true for a system defined in a classical space (Theorem 7.1 below). {\it Thus, in the classical spaces, the notion of a controllable system provides the answer to question ($\ast$) posed at the end of the previous section.} The argument depends upon the answers to the solvability question that we started our discussion with.
+We first summarise these classical results due to Malgrange \cite{m1,m2} and Palamodov \cite{p}; they describe the $A$-module structure of the classical spaces.
+It remains an important open question whether a distributed system in any signal space $\F$ is controllable if and only if it admits a vector potential.

 \begin{definition} An $A$-module $\F$ is injective if $\homo_A (- ,~\F)$ is an exact functor.
-It is flat if $~ - \otimes_A \F$ is an exact functor. \end{definition} Thus, if $\F$ is an injective $A$-submodule of $\Dr$, then the sequence (3) above is always exact, and we can answer the solvability question for every $P(\del)$.
+It is flat if $~ - \otimes_A \F$ is an exact functor. \end{definition} Thus, if $\F$ is an injective $A$-submodule of $\Dr$, then the sequence (3) above is always exact, and we can answer the solvability question for every $P(D)$.

-\begin{theorem} The spaces $\Dr$, $\Cinf$, and {$\mathcal{S}'$}$\Sr$ (tempered distributions), are injective $A$-modules. \end{theorem} This is the celebrated Fundamental Principle of Malgrange and Palamodov.\\

-Remark: The special case of the above theorem when $\ell = k = 1$, are the classical existence theorems of Ehrenpreis-Malgrange for $\Dr$ and $\Cinf$, and of H\"ormander for $\Sr$.
-They assert that $p(\partial): \F \rightarrow \F$ is surjective for any nonzero $p(\del)$, and $\F$ one of these three spaces.
-In particular, any nonzero $p(\del)$ has a fundamental solution which is a tempered distribution. \\

-Their duals, the spaces {$\mathcal{D}$}$\D$ of test functions, {$\mathcal{E}'$}$\Er$ of compactly supported distributions, and the Schwartz space {$\mathcal{S}$}$\S$ (of smooth functions, which together with all derivatives, are rapidly decreasing), are not injective, not even divisible $A$-modules.
-For instance, the map $\dbydt: \D \rightarrow \D$ is not surjective, as $f \in \D$ is in the image if and only if its integral over $\R$ equals 0.
-It is also not surjective when $\D$ is replaced by $\Er$ or $\S$.
+\begin{theorem} The spaces $\Dr$, $\Cinf$, and {$\mathcal{S}'$}$\Sr$ are injective $A$-modules. \end{theorem} This is the celebrated Fundamental Principle of Malgrange and Palamodov.
+Remark 2.3: The elementary case of the above theorem, namely that these spaces are divisible $A$-modules, are the classical existence theorems of Ehrenpreis-Malgrange for $\Dr$ and $\Cinf$, and of H\"ormander for $\Sr$.
+They assert that in these spaces, $p(D): \F \rightarrow \F$ is surjective for any nonzero $p(D)$.
+In particular, any nonzero $p(D)$ has a tempered fundamental solution.
+Their duals, the spaces {$\mathcal{D}$}$\D$, {$\mathcal{E}'$}$\Er$ and {$\mathcal{S}$}$\Sc$ are not injective, not even divisible $A$-modules.
+For instance, the map $\dbydt: \D(\R) \rightarrow \D(\R)$ is not surjective, as $f \in \D$ is in the image if and only if its integral over $\R$ equals 0.
+It is also not surjective when $\D$ is replaced by $\Er$ or $\Sc$.

-\begin{theorem} \cite{m1} The spaces $\D$, $\Er$, and $\S$ are flat $A$-modules. \end{theorem}
+\begin{theorem} \cite{m1} The spaces $\D$, $\Er$, and $\Sc$ are flat $A$-modules. \end{theorem}